mediathekview/zapp-backend/README.md

 - Run `npm test` to run linting and basic function tests.
 - Run `npm lint` to run jshint and check for code style errors.

+## Deployment

+This app gets auto deployed via github action whenever a taged commit is pushed.

+To deploy tag your commit using demantic versioning.
+Make sure to update the version in [index.js](index.js) accordingly.

 ## How to use the docker image